 Aphrodite II is a boss in Darkmoor’s Graveyard instance.
-You will need a gold Skeleton Key to enter her lair.
+You will need a stone Skeleton Key to enter her lair.
 She can be accessed without doing any of the fights in The Graveyard.
 Just walk to the left when you’re inside the Graveyard, and follow the wall until you find the locked gate.

 Life, Death & Myth Tendrils

 You’ll actually be fighting Aphrodite’s Tendrils, and they come in three flavors.
 Death (Boss), Life (Boss), and Myth (Elite Mob).
 The tendrils that spawn are random.
 In some instances there was one of each, and other instances only two variants spawned.
 Most of the time you will end up fighting against Life and Death tendrils.

 - 16,095 HP

 - Can be Stunned

 This fight is actually pretty simple, as long as you understand the cheats: